dentarg/auth0-blog/_posts/2018-01-09-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   }
 ```

 To schedule automatic token renewal, we'll create a timer observable that counts down to the token's expiration time.
 We can subscribe to the `expiresIn$` observable and then call our `_getFirebaseToken()` method again to acquire a new token.
-The promise resolve for `signInWithCustomToken()` calls `scheduleFirebaseRenewal()`, which in turn ensures that the token will continue to be renewed as long as the user is logged into our app.
+The  `signInWithCustomToken()` angularfire2 auth method returns a promise.
+When the promise resolves, `scheduleFirebaseRenewal()` is called, which in turn ensures that the token will continue to be renewed as long as the user is logged into our app.

 We'll also need to be able to unsubscribe from token renewal, so we'll create a method for that as well.